 The outcomes of our pupils are an important priority for us at Handsworth Grange; we aim to develop well-rounded and society-ready individuals through holistic provision and assessment resulting in, not only high academic achievement but also students who are socially and emotionally prepared for their futures.

-Academic outcomes for pupils have been consistently strong for the past three years.
+Academic outcomes for pupils have been consistently strong for the past four years.
 Since 2015 we have been in the top three schools in the city for pupil progress and our combined English and maths results continue to improve.
-Our Progress 8 score of +0.39 for 2018 puts us in the top 20% of all schools in the country.
-A position we have held for the last 3 years.
-Our provisional results for 2019 are also significantly positive.
+Our Progress 8 score of +0.39 for 2018 put us in the top 20% of all schools in the country.
+A position we held for 3 years.
+Our 2019 result of +0.33 was also significantly positive.

 The DfE performance tables provide a more detailed break down of our most recent academic achievements.
 Find out more on the www.compare-school-performance.service.gov.uk website.